nwtime/ntpwww/content/en/documentation/4.2.8-series/ntp.conf.md

 : The `address` argument expressed in dotted-quad form is the address of a host or network.
 Alternatively, the `address` argument can be a valid host DNS name.
 The `mask` argument expressed in dotted-quad form defaults to `255.255.255.255`, meaning that the `address` is treated as the address of an individual host.
 A default entry (address `0.0.0.0`, mask `0.0.0.0`) is always included and is always the first entry in the list.
 Note that text string `default`, with no mask option, may be used to indicate the default entry.
 The `ippeerlimit` directive limits the number of peer requests for each IP to `int`, where a value of -1 means "unlimited", the current default.
 A value of 0 means "none".
 There would usually be at most 1 peering request per IP, but if the remote peering requests are behind a proxy there could well be more than 1 per IP.
 In the current implementation, `flag` always restricts access, i.e., an entry with no flags indicates that free access to the server is to be given.
 The flags are not orthogonal, in that more restrictive flags will often make less restrictive ones redundant.
 The flags can generally be classed into two categories, those which restrict time service and those which restrict informational queries and attempts to do run-time reconfiguration of the server.
 One or more of the following flags may be specified:

 &emsp;<code>**ignore**</code>
-: &emsp;Deny packets of all kinds, including [`ntpq`](/documentation/4.2.8-series/ntpq/) and [`ntpdc`](/documentation/4.2.8-series/ntpdc/) queries.
+: Deny packets of all kinds, including [`ntpq`](/documentation/4.2.8-series/ntpq/) and [`ntpdc`](/documentation/4.2.8-series/ntpdc/) queries.

 &emsp;<code>**kod**</code>
-: &emsp;If this flag is set when an access violation occurs, a kiss-o’-death (KoD) packet is sent.
+: If this flag is set when an access violation occurs, a kiss-o’-death (KoD) packet is sent.
 KoD packets are rate limited to no more than one per second.
 If another KoD packet occurs within one second after the last one, the packet is dropped.

 &emsp;<code>**limited**</code>
-: &emsp;Deny service if the packet spacing violates the lower limits specified in the `discard` command.
+: Deny service if the packet spacing violates the lower limits specified in the `discard` command.
 A history of clients is kept using the monitoring capability of [`ntpd`](/documentation/4.2.8-series/ntpd/).
 Thus, monitoring is always active as long as there is a restriction entry with the `limited` flag.

 &emsp;<code>**lowpriotrap**</code>
-: &emsp;Declare traps set by matching hosts to be low priority.
+: Declare traps set by matching hosts to be low priority.
 The number of traps a server can maintain is limited (the current limit is 3).
 Traps are usually assigned on a first come, first served basis, with later trap requestors being denied service.
 This flag modifies the assignment algorithm by allowing low priority traps to be overridden by later requests for normal priority traps.

 &emsp;<code>**noepeer**</code>
-: &emsp;Deny ephemeral peer requests, even if they come from an authenticated source.
+: Deny ephemeral peer requests, even if they come from an authenticated source.
 Note that the ability to use a symmetric key for authentication may be restricted to one or more IPs or subnets via the third field of the `ntp.keys` file.
 This restriction is not enabled by default, to maintain backward compatability.
 Expect `noepeer` to become the default in ntp-4.4.

 &emsp;<code>**nomodify**</code>
-: &emsp;Deny [`ntpq`](/documentation/4.2.8-series/ntpq/) and [`ntpdc`](/documentation/4.2.8-series/ntpdc/) queries which attempt to modify the state of the server (i.e., run time reconfiguration).
+: Deny [`ntpq`](/documentation/4.2.8-series/ntpq/) and [`ntpdc`](/documentation/4.2.8-series/ntpdc/) queries which attempt to modify the state of the server (i.e., run time reconfiguration).
 Queries which return information are permitted.

 &emsp;<code>**noquery**</code>
-: &emsp;Deny [`ntpq`](/documentation/4.2.8-series/ntpq/) and [`ntpdc`](/documentation/4.2.8-series/ntpdc/) queries.
+: Deny [`ntpq`](/documentation/4.2.8-series/ntpq/) and [`ntpdc`](/documentation/4.2.8-series/ntpdc/) queries.
 Time service is not affected.

 &emsp;<code>**nopeer**</code>
-: &emsp;Deny unauthenticated packets which would result in mobilizing a new association.
+: Deny unauthenticated packets which would result in mobilizing a new association.
 This includes broadcast and symmetric active packets when a configured association does not exist.
 It also includes `pool` associations, so if you want to use servers from a `pool` directive and also want to use `nopeer` by default, you’ll want a `restrict source ...` line as well that does _not_ include the `nopeer` directive.

 &emsp;<code>**noserve**</code>
-: &emsp;Deny all packets except [`ntpq`](/documentation/4.2.8-series/ntpq/) and [`ntpdc`](/documentation/4.2.8-series/ntpdc/) queries.
+: Deny all packets except [`ntpq`](/documentation/4.2.8-series/ntpq/) and [`ntpdc`](/documentation/4.2.8-series/ntpdc/) queries.

 &emsp;<code>**notrap**</code>
-: &emsp;Decline to provide mode 6 control message trap service to matching hosts.
+: Decline to provide mode 6 control message trap service to matching hosts.
 The trap service is a subsystem of the [`ntpq`](/documentation/4.2.8-series/ntpq/) control message protocol which is intended for use by remote event logging programs.

 &emsp;<code>**notrust**</code>
-: &emsp;Deny service unless the packet is cryptographically authenticated.
+: Deny service unless the packet is cryptographically authenticated.

 &emsp;<code>**ntpport**</code>
-: &emsp;This is actually a match algorithm modifier, rather than a restriction flag.
+: This is actually a match algorithm modifier, rather than a restriction flag.
 Its presence causes the restriction entry to be matched only if the source port in the packet is the standard NTP UDP port (123).
 Both `ntpport` and `non-ntpport` may be specified.
 The `ntpport` is considered more specific and is sorted later in the list.

 &emsp;<code>**serverresponse fuzz**</code>
-: &emsp;When reponding to server requests, fuzz the low order bits of the `reftime`.
+: When reponding to server requests, fuzz the low order bits of the `reftime`.

 &emsp;<code>**version**</code>
-: &emsp;Deny packets that do not match the current NTP version.
+: Deny packets that do not match the current NTP version.

 Default restriction list entries with the flags ignore, interface, ntpport, for each of the local host’s interface addresses are inserted into the table at startup to prevent the server from attempting to synchronize to its own time.
 A default entry is also always present, though if it is otherwise unconfigured; no flags are associated with the default entry (i.e., everything besides your own NTP server is unrestricted).